cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

 ## Overview

 This is an optional section for people to try as an alternative to docker.
 This section will provide an overview of how to use apptainer images on a remote cluster.
 A pre-requisite to using these images is a pre-existing installation of apptainer.
+The images have been verified to work.
 These directions are provided without any guarantees.
-The images have been verified to work.
 However, some tuning may need to be done with your specific configuration/permission to allow remote windows (e.g., a jupyter-lab browser or a ROOT TBrowser) to open.

+If you intend to use these images during the workshop, please make sure you download the images before the workshop.
+The images are between about 0.5 to 1 GB, and may take 30 minutes or more to download.

 ### Python tools container